anonymize2024/magma/README.md

-This is an artifact for ICSE25 R1 #35 submission,
+This is an artifact for FSE'25 submission,

-# Regarding SkipDet and AFL++ baseline
+# Regarding MendelFuzz and AFL++ baseline

-SkipDet has been merged into AFL++ mainstream as the default option.
-So for SkipDet, we just download AFL++ and didn't provide additional code repo.
+MendelFuzz has been merged into AFL++ mainstream as the default option.
+So for MendelFuzz, we just download AFL++ and didn't provide additional code repo.

-For AFL++-havoc, we use the same version of AFL++ as SkipDet, and patch a line of code to enable AFL++-havoc.
+For AFL++-havoc, we use the same version of AFL++ as MendelFuzz, and patch a line of code to enable AFL++-havoc.

 Note that AFL++ discard the original deterministic stage from v4.10c, so for AFL++ with deterministic stage, we opt for some commits earlyer (before skip introduced), this is same as AFL++ 4.10c except skipdet module.